autolab/Autolab/docs/installation/oidc_integration.md

 First, register your Autolab instance with your IdP.
 While the registration process varies across different OIDC IdP implementations, there are several key parameters to configure:

 - `redirect_url`: Must be set to `{scheme}://{your_autolab_instance}/auth/users/auth/openid_connect/callback`
+  - For production environments, always use `https` as the scheme.
+Only use `http` for local development.
-  - Carefully specify the scheme (`http` or `https`) and `your_autolab_instance` to exactly match your deployment configuration and access URL.
+  - Carefully specify `your_autolab_instance` to exactly match your deployment configuration and access URL.
 - `client_id`:
   - Some IdPs allow you to specify a custom `client_id`, while others generate a unique identifier automatically.
 Either way, you'll need this ID for the next step.
 - `client_secret`:
   - Upon registration completion, the IdP typically generates a unique and secure `client_secret`.
-Save this secret as you'll need it for the next step.
+  - Store this secret securely (e.g., using environment variables or secure credential storage).
+  - Never commit the secret to version control or share it in public forums.

 ## Configuring Autolab for OpenID Connect